.k8s Loading last commit info...

 APIService is not Available

-kubectl describe apiservice v1alpha1.acme.mamluk.net
+kubectl describe apiservice v1alpha1.acme.premium.mamluk.net

 Common causes: